powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 **Characteristics of an AreaBoundary**

-An area boundary is modelled by an `AreaBoundary` instance.
+An area boundary is modeled by an `AreaBoundary` instance.
 It is composed of either DanglingLine Boundary or a Terminal, and boolean telling if the area boundary is to be considered as AC or DC.